chenjj2048/SpannableStream/README.md

 You can use `SpannableOperate.with(context)` or `SpannableOperate.getDefault()` to create the instance.
 The difference between them was whether you need context at the next operation.
 Some operations will throw `NullPointException` if you didn't use `SpannableOperate.with(context)`, such as `.colorRes()`, `.textSizeSp()` and so on.

- `SpannableOperate` is used just like that:
+ `SpannableOperate` is used just like that as the new attribute after replacement.
 ```java
  SpannableOperate.getDefault()
                 .underline()
                 .color(Color.RED)
                 .italic();
 ```

+##Todo
+- [ ]Add text background drawable operation;
+- [ ]support custom span operation;

 #License